BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_16.md

     - Recover
     - Charge Beam

 Again, this is made harder by the fact that you can't heal.
-His Pokemon are pretty much all of the fast sweeper variety, meaning Trick Room or Tailwind support for a strong attacker may be the key here.
+His Pokémon are pretty much all of the fast sweeper variety, meaning Trick Room or Tailwind support for a strong attacker may be the key here.
 Watch out for Bullet Punch on Scizor.

 Once you win this gauntlet, fly back to Lapis Ward and put Vanillite into your party.
 Give it back to Eustace upstairs.

-With all five Pokemon returned, return to DJ Arclight.
+With all five Pokémon returned, return to DJ Arclight.
 Your prize will be the *Mega-Z Ring* - meaning we can now use the collection of Z-Crystals and Mega Stones that we've been building up.
 We will be getting more of these as well.

 **Relationship Point Choices:**
 - Complete the Mega-Z Ring Quest (+2 Arclight)